Introduction:

 - Pressure accumulator

-- Yellow connections: supply and return of brake fluid reservoir;
+- Yellow connections: supply and return to/from the brake fluid reservoir;

-- Red connections: brake pressure from master cylinder (when valves are open).
+- Red connections: brake pressure coming from the master cylinder (with valves open).

-The hydraulic braking of the Toyota Prius 3 occurs via the front wheels.
+Hydraulic braking of the Toyota Prius 3 is done via the front wheels.
 The rear wheels are not connected to the master cylinder.
-In modern vehicles, including the Kia Niro, this is the case: all four brake cylinders are actuated by the master cylinder through two circuits.
+On modern vehicles, including the Kia Niro, that is the case: all four brake cylinders are actuated by the master cylinder by means of two circuits.

-During the deceleration of vehicles with a similar braking system, there is a switch from electric to hydraulic braking under certain conditions.
-To ensure smooth brake deceleration and pedal feel, this braking system uses “brake blending.”
-This is described in the following paragraph.
+When decelerating vehicles with a similar braking system, under certain conditions a switch takes place from electric to hydraulic braking.
+To keep the brake deceleration and the feel in the brake pedal smooth, “brake blending” is used on this brake system.
+This is described in the next paragraph.

-When the accelerator pedal is released or during controlled braking, many electric vehicles rely solely on the electric motors to brake.
-The kinetic energy is converted into electrical energy, increasing the vehicle’s range.
-The hydraulic braking system is scarcely engaged.
-When significant braking deceleration is needed, the electric brake and hydraulic service brake work together.
-The collaboration of the two braking systems is known as “brake blending.”
-In earlier generations of hybrid and fully electric vehicles, this transition was not smooth, and the vehicle’s speed reduction changed as the hydraulic brake kicked in.
-With current technology, drivers no longer notice the transition between the two braking systems.
-Note: this is not the technique used in drive by wire.
+When releasing the accelerator pedal or during modulated braking, many electric vehicles decelerate exclusively using the electric motors.
+The kinetic energy is converted into electrical energy, which increases the driving range of the vehicle.
+The hydraulic brake system is hardly used.
+When a high brake deceleration is needed, the electric brake and the hydraulic service brake work together.
+The cooperation of the two braking systems is called “brake blending.”
+In earlier generations of hybrid and fully electric vehicles this was not smooth and the vehicle’s rate of deceleration changed when the hydraulic brake assisted.
+With current technology, the driver no longer notices the transition between the two braking systems.
+Note: this is not the technology used with drive by wire.

-The graph shows the transition between the two braking systems where the braking deceleration remains constant.
-The driver’s pedal force (a) remains constant for 10 seconds.
-At the beginning of braking, the hydraulic service brake and regenerative braking on the electric motors work together.
-In the first six seconds, we see the deceleration from regenerative braking increasing.
-The electric motor functions as a generator supplying the HV battery with generated energy.
-The braking force of the hydraulic service brake progressively decreases until it is no longer active.
-After approximately 7.5 seconds, the vehicle approaches a standstill, and the electric braking force ceases.
+The graph shows the transition of the two braking systems while brake deceleration remains constant.
+The driver’s pedal force (a) remains the same for 10 seconds.
+When braking begins, the hydraulic service brake and regenerative braking on the electric motors work together.
+In the first six seconds we see that the deceleration due to regenerative braking increases.
+The electric motor functions as a generator and supplies the HV battery with the generated energy.
+The braking force of the hydraulic service brake decreases further and further until it no longer contributes.
+After approx. 7.5 seconds we approach a standstill of the vehicle and the electric braking force drops off.
 The hydraulic braking force increases again.
-After 8.5 seconds, the vehicle comes to a stop, and the driver briefly holds the brake pedal.
+After 8.5 seconds the vehicle is at a standstill.
+The driver keeps the brake pedal depressed briefly.

-b: deceleration from regenerative braking (with electric motor)
+b: deceleration due to regenerative braking (using the electric motor)

 d = c + b